yseulthb/yseulthb.github.io/_pages/research.md

 * Article (March 2017, in French) about the evolution of 3D vision in animals, written for Muséum Toulouse (Museum of Natural sciences) - *Yseult Héjja-Brichard & Benoit R. Cottereau "Evolution et vision : le vivant a de la profondeur !" ([here](http://www.museum.toulouse.fr/-/evolution-et-vision-le-vivant-a-de-la-profondeur-))*

 * Member of [InCOGnu](http://incognu.fr/), an organisation of students and young researchers in cognitive science in Toulouse area, France.
-We organise monthly conferences, workshops for the general audience (adults and children) and take part in various events of science popularisation (Pint of Science, Brain Awareness Week, National Forum of cognitive science, ...).
+We organise monthly conferences, workshops for the general audience (adults and children) and take part in various events of science popularisation (Pint of Science, Brain Awareness Week, National Forum of cognitive science, ...). </br>
+More precisely, I am involved in communicating about the events and am a member of the board, thus taking part in decision making and project proposal submission, and inviting speakers.